igsemenov/Streamer_HPS_DGSEM/streamer_btest_S0/README.md

  - elm.fld_fvs.f[0] - 2D array that contains the electron density at the FV mesh nodes
  - elm.fld_fvs.f[2] - 2D array that contains the electron density at the FV mesh nodes
  - elm.psn.f[1] - 2D array that contains the derivative of the potential with respect to x at the Gauss nodes
+ - elm.psn.f[2] - 2D array that contains the derivative of the potential with respect to y at the Gauss nodes